 Why: Standing for Needs Ice Only, these clever cocktail kits deliver to your door everything you need to enjoy a complexly designed drink in one simple pour.
 Packaged in a genius flat box, these slip right through the letterbox, and you can choose between trying three, six or nine cocktails in each package.
 These would make a lovely surprise gift or can be stashed away in a drawer at home to be pulled out at a minute’s notice when you’re looking to impress.
 All the classics are present and correct to pick from, but there are also some more unusual serves on offer like the apple rum punch, a garden of Russia which combines vodka with elderflower and a brown gold which is made from bourbon, coffee and vanilla.

 How much: From £19.50, for three serves

 Corbin & King Bottled Cocktails

 Why: Corbin & King are the company behind some of London’s best-loved restaurants, including The Wolseley and The Delaunay.
 In short, this team are a dab hand at shaking up a pretty decent cocktail or two.
 Not only do these bottled cocktails taste great, they also help top up staff wages who are unable to work due to restrictions.
 Choose between classics like a Margarita or a Manhattan, or plump for something decidedly British with the English Rose which combines infused vodka with lemon, grapefruit and elderflower.
-There’s a minimum spend of £40, and the delivery range is currently within 8 miles of SW1W 8AX.
+There’s a minimum spend of £40, and the cocktails can be shipped to anywhere within the UK.

 How much: From £15 for two serves